 2. Transient and harmony

-configuration without being completely correct in all registers.
+without being completely correct in all registers.
 I have heard fantastic

-active speaker configurations (some of my own) which made the hairs
+active speaker configurations (also one arrangement of my own) which

 depends on the correct phase of the entire system.